Yarraville

 Yarraville is bordered on the east by the junction of the Maribyrnong and the Yarra Rivers, and its southern boundary is the West Gate Freeway.

 In 2020, Yarraville was named Australia's best suburb and fifth in the world.
 The suburb lies immediately north of the West Gate Bridge, and immediately west of its namesake, the Yarra River.
 Features of Yarraville include C.J.
-Cruickshank Park, Yarraville Oval, Beaton Reserve, Yarraville Gardens, Stony Creek and the Yarraville Village Shopping Strip.
+Cruickshank Park, Yarraville Oval, Beaton Reserve, Yarraville Gardens, and Stony Creek.

 History

 Yarraville was named due to its proximity to the Yarra River.
 It was subdivided in 1859, and the residential development of the area commenced.
-In 1859 a railway line from Footscray to Williamstown was opened, which prompted land sales in the area.
+In 1859, a railway line from Footscray to Williamstown was opened, which prompted land sales in the area.
 A large party to announce the subdivision was thrown, however the railway line operators declined to build a station at Yarraville.
 During the decade of 1870, a railway stop and post office were opened, Methodists established the area's first church, and a new primary school commenced operating.
 By 1880, Yarraville was developing into a hub for factories due to the ease of movement of goods via the nearby rail and Yarra River.
 Yarraville is situated on basaltic land, and bluestone was extracted for ballast for boats on the Yarra River and Port Phillip Bay.

+A major influence on this industrial growth was the establishment of Cuming, Smith & Co. in 1872.
+Founded by Scottish-born chemist and civic leader James Cuming Sr., the firm’s sulphuric acid and fertiliser works became one of the suburb’s largest employers and shaped Yarraville’s identity as a manufacturing centre.

+Cuming supported local institutions and improvements, and his role is commemorated by a marble bust in Yarraville Gardens, sculpted by Margaret Baskerville.

-Throughout the 1880's, the area attracted engineers, iron founders, and rope-makers.
+Throughout the 1880s, the area attracted engineers, iron founders, and rope-makers.
 Roads linking Yarraville with greater Melbourne were poor, however as railway and water connections improved, Yarraville became an attractive industrial location.

 In the 1950s, a sustained period of migration to Yarraville assisted in rapid development of the area.
 Many people of Greek origin were part of this migration trend.
 Commencing in the 1990s, the demographics of Yarraville started to change, resulting in what is now described as a "gentrified, trendy and hip area".